-Political, social and OHS-related posters remained Tadeusz Trepkowski's specialty, but he also designed posters for films (The Last Stage, Hallelujah!, My Universities – in 1948; Battle of Stalingrad – 1950, Lost Melodies – 1953), theatre (Sprawa Rodzinna – 1952, Południk 49 – 1953), sports (Warsaw, 1952), events (Soviet Art Festival in 1949, Polish Visual Art Exhibition in 1951, Poznań Expo in 1954, 2nd Polish Music Festival in 1954) and even advertising (Polish LOT Airlines, 1954 and a poster for the Tyskie brewery which was not preserved).
+Political, social and health-and-safety-related posters remained Tadeusz Trepkowski's speciality, but he also designed posters for films (The Last Stage, Hallelujah!, and My Universities, in 1948; Battle of Stalingrad, 1950; Lost Melodies, 1953), theatre (Sprawa Rodzinna, 1952; Południk 49, 1953), sports (Warsaw, 1952), events (Soviet Art Festival in 1949, Polish Visual Art Exhibition in 1951, Poznań Expo in 1954, 2nd Polish Music Festival in 1954) and even advertising (Polish LOT Airlines, 1954 and a poster for the Tyskie brewery which was not preserved).
 He also arranged exhibitions, designed graphics for the press and did small graphics for advertisement.
 In total, he designed around 80 posters.

 His Nie!
-(No!) poster from 1952 is currently part of New York’s Museum of Modern Art collection.
+(No!) poster from 1952 is currently part of the New York Museum of Modern Art's collection.
 Its dynamic composition, featuring a bomb flying towards a destroyed city, is a radical protest against the war.

 Krzysztof Lenk views Trepkowski's work as an example of posters which he calls thoughtful:

-Trepkowski’s post-war awards are (among others): an honorary mention in 1948’s United Nations competition, 1st prize at the Polish Poster Exhibition, post-mortem honorary award at the Polish Poster and Illustration Exhibition in 1955.
-He also received The Order of Polonia Restituta and The Gold Cross of Merit as a lifetime achievement award.
+Trepkowski’s post-war awards are (among others): an honorary mention in 1948’s United Nations competition, 1st prize at the Polish Poster Exhibition, and a posthumous honorary award at the Polish Poster and Illustration Exhibition in 1955.
+He also received the Order of Polonia Restituta and the Gold Cross of Merit as a lifetime achievement award.
 He passed away suddenly, in December 1954, from a heart attack.
-Post-mortem, in 1955, the previously rejected Nie! poster promoted the Youth and Student Festival in Warsaw.
+Posthumously, in 1955, the previously rejected Nie! poster promoted the Youth and Student Festival in Warsaw.
 A three-storey-tall reproduction was exhibited at the corner of Marszałkowska and Świętokrzyska streets and became a peace manifesto for the generation and a tribute to the suddenly departed artist.
 In 1955, the publishing house Wydawnictwo Artystyczno-Graficzne established the annual Tadeusz Trepkowski Award dedicated to young graphic artists (its laureates include Roman Cieślewicz, Waldemar Świerzy and Maciej Urbaniec, to name a few).